What Is Business Interruption Insurance and What Does It Cover?

-Not every type of business shutdown is covered.
+Not every type of shutdown is covered by business interruption insurance.
 In most cases, three main criteria must be met:

-Third, the waiting period deductible (usually 24 to 72 hours) has to expire.
-Most business interruption coverage is designed to respond one to three days after the interrupting event occurs (though insureds can request that the length be decreased or even eliminated for a higher premium).
-This waiting period or “time deductible” replaces the dollar-amount deductible you might see in other types of policies.
+In many policies, the waiting period usually lasts between 24 and 72 hours.
+Most business interruption coverage is designed to respond one to three days after the interrupting event occurs (though insurers can request that the length be decreased or even eliminated for a higher premium).
+This waiting period or “time deductible” replaces the dollar amount deductible you might see in other types of policies.

-Are there any exceptions to these rules?
-Of course!
-But the above conditions usually apply.
+While there are exceptions to these rules, the above conditions usually apply.